apache/flink-docker/README.md

         * Commit this change with message `Add GPG key for x.y.z release` <sup>\[[example]( https://github.com/apache/flink-docker/commit/94845f46c0f0f2de80d4a5ce309db49aff4655d0)]</sup>
         * Create a pull request against the `dev-x.y` branch containing this commit.
-    * Run `add-version.sh` with the appropriate arguments (`-r flink-minor-version -f flink-full-version`)
+    * Run `add-version.sh` with the appropriate arguments (`-r flink-major-version -f flink-full-version`)
         * e.g. `./add-version.sh -r 1.2 -f 1.2.1`
 2. Update Dockerfiles on the the `master` branch
-    * Remove any existing Dockerfiles from the same minor version
+    * Remove any existing Dockerfiles from the same major version
         * e.g. `rm -r 1.2`, if the new Flink version is `1.2.1`
     * Copy the generated Dockerfiles from the `dev-x.y` branch to `master`
     * Commit the changes with message `Update Dockerfiles for x.y.z release` <sup>\[[example](